amirhajibabaei/AutoForce/theforce/cl/README.md

 #### Outputs
-The trajectory is saved in `trajectory='md.traj'` for MD and `relax.py` for relaxation by default.
+The trajectory is saved in `trajectory='md.traj'` for MD and `'relax.traj'` for relaxation by default.
 This file can be processed using the `ase.io` module.
 The final coordinates of atoms are also written to `CONTCAR` for convenience.